Admissions Policy: For September 2020

 During the COVID19 pandemic, churches and other religious buildings have been closed by law for public worship and for other uses.
 Since the school’s oversubscription criteria include church attendance, (at a specified frequency and period of time) parents and their children are unable to meet this criterion under the terms of our current admissions arrangements.

-Due to this, a variation has been applied for which states the following:
+Due to this, a variation has been added to our policy which states the following:

 “In the event that during the period specified for attendance at worship the church [or, in relation to those of other faiths, relevant place of worship] has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church [or in relation to those of other faiths, relevant place of worship] or alternative premises have been available for public worship”.